DaviDokuro/SARP-Toolset/ReadMe.txt

 To use shenMove.sh:

-	First, you will need to create a working directory with shenMove.sh file and the "ShenCSV" folder containing the CSV records.
+	First, you will need to create a working directory with shenMove.sh file and the "CSV" folder containing the CSV records.
 	You will also need to create a folder titled "rename" to use later.

 		/rename/